kb1p/json-inspector/README.md

 A tool for convenient JSON files overview

 ## Overview
-This tool allows to view JSON file structure as a tree and modify object properties and array elements.
+This tool allows to view JSON file structure as a tree.
-Not suitable for adding new elements or properties addition / removal.
+Allows modification of properties / array element values without changing of the containers' structure.

 ## Requirements
 * Python 2.7 or 3.x